giladju/giladju.github.io/_posts/2017-10-19-ansible-looping-over-dictionary-and-other-tips.markdown

   - role: zookeeper
 ```

-In this example the `frontend` and the `management` services are customer facing and will run behind an ELB, while the `backend` and `algo` services will run internally and with an Application Load Balancer.
+The `frontend` and the `management` services are customer facing and will run behind an ELB, while the `backend` and `algo` services will run internally and with an Application Load Balancer.
 The `zookeeper` service will run internally, but not behind any load balancer

 So the detailed `lcs` dictionary looks like this: